-Certain courses are offered only on a pass/fail basis whereby the student will receive a grade of P or F, rather than a grade of ABCDF.
-A limited number of courses are offered on this P/F basis, and no courses are offered with an option of either P/F or A-F grading.
-Courses graded only on P/F are identified in the catalog.
+Certain courses are offered only on a pass/fail basis whereby the student will receive a grade of "P" or "F", rather than a grade of ABCDF.
+A limited number of courses are offered on this "P/F" basis, and no courses are offered with an option of either "P/F" or A-F grading.
+Courses graded only on "P/F" are identified in the catalog.
 Policies and procedures governing pass/fail grading are:

-- 1. The grade of P is not used in computing the grade point average; F grades are included in averages. - 2.
+- 1. The grade of "P" is not used in computing the grade point average; F grades are included in averages. - 2.
 A Pass grade indicates work at a "C" or better level.

-Repeated Course (R)
+REPEATED COURSE (R)

-Classes in which students receive a D+ or below may be repeated in order to improve their GPA or obtain credit for graduation.
+Classes in which students receive a "D+" or below may be repeated in order to improve their GPA or obtain credit for graduation.
 Credit will be counted only once for successful completion of the course, except for the courses designated in the catalog as allowable repeats.
 The original grade will remain on the student's academic record with the notation "R," but will not be included in the computation of the grade point average.
+Application of this policy will be allowed for 3 repeated courses.
+Thereafter, both the original and the subsequent grades will be factored in to the student's GPA.

-A student receiving a final grade of a D(+, -) or an F in a course can obtain credit by reregistering for the course, repeating the class work, and receiving a passing grade.
+A student receiving a final grade of a "D" (+, -) or an F in a course can obtain credit by reregistering for the course, repeating the class work, and receiving a passing grade.
 A failed course cannot be challenged by examination.